11

 Day & Night Control Board Power-Up / No Fault Stored

-Furnace does not start; no inducer motor, no ignitor glow, no blower.
-LED flashes code 11 (no previous code stored).
+The furnace does not start at all; there is no inducer motor operation, no ignitor glow, and no blower activity.
+The LED flashes code 11 (no previous code stored).

 Advertisements